kmnis/kmnis.github.io/_posts/2021-02-25-a-beginners-tutorial-for-extended-connectivity-fingerprints.md

 **Step 3 - De-duplication Stage:** The third stage removes the duplicate features from our generated feature list.
 This is best explained with a proper example so we'll explain this in detail later.

-**Step 4 - Forming the bit vector:** Once all the identifiers are calculated for a specified number of iterations, the final step i to reduce these identifiers into a bit vector.
+**Step 4 - Forming the bit vector:** Once all the identifiers are calculated for a specified number of iterations, the final step is to reduce these identifiers into a bit vector.
 This will be best explained with an example later.

 NOTE: This process is repeated for all the atoms in the molecule not just for the one atom I have shown (atom no. 6).
 One by one, each atom is chosen as a center and then the same process is repeated.
 Once the whole process is completed, each atom will have an identifier that will contain substructural information from all parts of the molecule.